What is a VPN? How it Works & How to Use a VPN (2024)

 ExpressVPN works with: Netflix, Disney+, Max, Hulu, Amazon Prime Video, BBC iPlayer, ITVx, ESPN, DAZN, Peacock TV, Sling TV, fuboTV, Paramount+, Sky Go, Crunchyroll, and more.

-2. CyberGhost — Optimized Servers Worldwide for Streaming, Torrenting, and Gaming
+2. CyberGhost — Provides Optimized Servers for Smooth Streaming, Gaming, and Torrenting

 Key Features:

-- Military-grade encryption, data leak protection, kill switch, and WiFi protection
+- Protects online activity with AES 256-bit encryption, a kill switch, and WiFi protection

-- 45-day money-back guarantee on all long-term plans
+- Includes a 45-day money-back guarantee with all long-term plans

-- Malware blocker — prevents ads and pop ups that link to malicious sites from loading.
+- Malware blocker — blocks ads and pop-ups that link to malicious sites.

 - NoSpy servers — owned and maintained by CyberGhost in its headquarters in Romania to prevent interference by third-party data center operators.

-- Dedicated IP address — provides your own IP address to bypass CAPTCHAs, work remotely, and avoid IP blacklisting due to other users’ behavior (available for an extra fee).
+- Dedicated IP address — provides your own IP address to bypass CAPTCHAs and avoid blacklisting (available as a paid add-on).

-- Security suite for Windows — includes an antivirus program, limits data collection by Microsoft, and updates outdated apps for security.
+- Security suite (Windows only) — includes a built-in antivirus that limits data collection and updates outdated apps to fix vulnerabilities.

 Editor’s Note: Transparency is one of our core values at WizCase, so you should know we are in the same ownership group as CyberGhost VPN.
 However, this does not affect our review process, as we adhere to a strict testing methodology.